junscience/Brand-and-category-classification/README.md

 Use `git clone https://github.com/junscience/Embeddings` to copy project to your directory.

-Use `docker build -t "Embeddings_project" .` to make a container
+Use `docker build -t "embeddings_project" .` to make a container

-Use `docker run -e LANCEDB_CONFIG_DIR=/tmp -p 8000:8000 Embeddings_project` to start an uvicorn server.
+Use `docker run -e LANCEDB_CONFIG_DIR=/tmp -p 8000:8000 embeddings_project` to start an uvicorn server.

 You can explore lancedb file with commands in python: